Multiple Active Statements (MAS) and DBD::ODBC

 Easysoft ODBC-ODBC Bridge

-All of the methods detailed above for Microsoft SQL Server ODBC Drivers apply to the Easysoft ODBC-ODBC Bridge.
+All of the methods detailed above for Microsoft SQL Server ODBC drivers apply to the Easysoft ODBC-ODBC Bridge.

 FreeTDS